mohatt/gatsby-adapter-firebase/README.md

 ### Key characteristics

 - They accept only `GET` and `HEAD` requests.
-- They use the default Firebase Storage bucket to store caches under `.gatsby-adapter-firebase/<functionId>/<functionVersion>`.
+- They use the default Firebase Storage bucket (unless overridden with `storageBucket`) to store caches under `.gatsby-adapter-firebase/<functionId>`.
 - If Storage is unreachable for any reason, the request falls back to the uncached handler and returns `X-Gatsby-Firebase-Cache: PASS`.
 - They use the request’s URL path to determine whether to create a new cache object or reuse an existing one.
 - On a miss, the underlying Gatsby handler runs.
 The proxy records outgoing chunks for `GET` requests only.